flngsquirrl/SPractice/README.md

 There are some helpful configs to improve your practice.

-First, you can add Rest intervals between the exercises.
+First, you can add rest intervals between the exercises.
 Use them to prepare for the next exercise or take a sip of water.

 Second, you can pause after every exercise.